mpavlou/samplesizedev/README.md

 ```

-Alternatively, one may use the 'quick = TRUE' option which directly uses the bias-reduction adjustment for Riley's formula, which uses an 'adjusted C-statistic' as input:
+Alternatively, one may use the 'quick = TRUE' option which directly uses the bias-reduction adjustment for Riley's formula, which uses the 'adjusted C-statistic' as input:

 ``` r
 # Fast calculation (approximation)